joeyklee/cartodb-van311-example/README.md

 	* is an open standard format designed for representing simple geographical features, along with their non-spatial attributes, based on JavaScript Object Notation. src:[wikipedia](https://en.wikipedia.org/wiki/GeoJSON)
 	* interactively make a geojson file with [geojson.io](http://geojson.io/) *[Github](https://github.com/)
-	* Guthub is awesome -
+	* Guthub is awesome - it is a social coding platform for sharing software, building on it, and documenting and version controlling software.
+If you're reading, this, you're probably reading it from Github.

 ***